Freddie Quizon

 Wilfredo "Freddie" Dominguez Quizon (July 27, 1956 – November 18, 2005) was the son of Comedy King Dolphy and Engracita Dominguez.

 Life and career

 Quizon was born in Manila.
-He is the fourth son of Rodolfo V. Quizon and Gracita Dominguez.
-He is married to Nelda Sisic and has three sons: Rowell, Nico and John John Quizon.
+He is the fourth child of Rodolfo V. Quizon and Gracita Dominguez.
+He was married to Nelda Quizon and had three sons: Rowell, Nico and John John Quizon.

 Death

 He died from injuries he sustained after he fell inside his home.
 He was buried at the Quizon mausoleum in Quezon City.